heroku/heroku-buildpack-ssh-key/README.md

     Keep in mind that the buildpack order is important.
 If you'll specify this buildpack after your default one (e.g. `heroku/nodejs`) it'll not work.
 See [https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app) for details.

-2. Set `BUILDPACK_SSH_KEY` to the private SSH key that can access both your repo and its submodules:
+2. Set `BUILDPACK_SSH_KEY` to the private SSH key you want added:

     ```
     $ heroku config:set BUILDPACK_SSH_KEY=$(cat ~/.ssh/id_rsa)
     ```

-The buildpack will add the SSH key to your build.
+The buildpack will save the SSH key to your build at `~/.ssh/id_rsa`.